 We had a huge platform - but what was I really trying to say?
 I was constantly seeking answers and hiring experts, and wasted too much time and energy feeling uncertain.

 After I sold GFB in 2013, I had some time to figure out why I felt disconnected from my purpose.
 Finally, I found my answer.
 The way I solved my problem was though The Dig.
+It helped me know the lens thru which I view the world.

-I'm still a wannabe Wonder Woman, and I've been known to show up at random Starbucks dressed up in my best Linda Carter. (watch my TEDx talk to get the joke)
+PS: I'm still a wannabe Wonder Woman, and I've been known to show up at random Starbucks dressed up in my best Linda Carter. (watch my TEDx talk to get the joke)